Requirements for using NetFlow data (principle)

 • IPV6_DST_ADDR (28)

-Because the system uses managed devices to analyze NetFlow data, your deployment must include at least one managed device that can monitor NetFlow exporters.
-At least one sensing interface on that managed device must be connected to a network where it can collect the exported NetFlow data.
-Because the sensing interfaces on managed devices do not usually have IP addresses, the system does not support the direct collection of NetFlow records.
+Your deployment must include at least one managed device that can monitor NetFlow exporters.
+Connect at least one sensing interface on that managed device to a network for collecting exported NetFlow data.
+The system does not support the direct collection due to lack of IP addresses on sensing interfaces.

 Note that the Sampled NetFlow feature available on some network devices collects NetFlow statistics on only a subset of packets that pass through the devices.
-Although enabling this feature can improve CPU utilization on the network device, it may affect the NetFlow data you are collecting for analysis by the system.
+While enabling this feature improves CPU utilization, it may affect the NetFlow data collected for system analysis.